PhasorFlow: A Python Library for Unit Circle Based Computing: Introduction

-\item \textbf{Phasor Transformer and Single-Block Sequence Models.} Inspired by the FNet architecture \cite{fnet2022}, we construct a Phasor Transformer that replaces the $\mathcal{O}(n^2)$ self-attention mechanism with a parameter-free DFT-based token mixing layer.
-By utilizing a single transformer block with trainable phase projections, we establish a minimal, highly efficient sequence prediction mechanism built entirely from unit circle operations. \end{enumerate}
+\item \textbf{Phasor Transformer and Large Phasor Model (LPM).} Inspired by the FNet architecture \cite{lee2021fnet}, we construct a Phasor Transformer that replaces $\mathcal{O}(n^2)$ self-attention with a parameter-free DFT-based token mixing layer, and define the LPM as a deep stack of such blocks; full architecture specification, depth scaling, and time-series benchmarks are presented in a companion manuscript \cite{sigdel2026lpm}. \end{enumerate}

-The remainder of this paper is organized as follows. \Cref{sec:theory} establishes the mathematical foundations of $\unitary(1)$ phasor computing. \Cref{sec:methods} details the three methodological contributions: phasor circuits, VPCs, and Phasor Transformers. \Cref{sec:implementation} describes the PhasorFlow software architecture. \Cref{sec:applications} presents applications to non-linear binary classification, time-series prediction, and financial anomaly detection. \Cref{sec:results} reports experimental results. \Cref{sec:discussion} and \Cref{sec:conclusion} provide discussion, future directions, and concluding remarks.
+The remainder of this paper is organized as follows. \Cref{sec:theory} establishes the mathematical foundations of $\unitary(1)$ phasor computing. \Cref{sec:methods} details the three methodological contributions: phasor circuits, VPCs (overview), and Phasor Transformers (overview). \Cref{sec:implementation} describes the PhasorFlow software architecture. \Cref{sec:applications} presents framework-unique applications: financial volatility detection, algorithmic logic, period finding, and neuromorphic computing. \Cref{sec:results} reports experimental results for the framework applications. \Cref{sec:discussion} and \Cref{sec:conclusion} provide discussion, future directions, and concluding remarks.